 A common approach to creating LLM benchmarks for low-resource languages is through manual or automatic translation.
 For example, the EU20 benchmark \cite{thellmann2024towards} contains benchmarks originally in the English language, such as MMLU, HellaSwag, TruthfulQA, machine-translated into 20 European languages.
 Similarly, the M-MMLU benchmark~\cite{hendrycks2021measuringmassivemultitasklanguage} provides professional human translations of the MMLU test set into 14 languages.

 However, translated benchmarks introduce two major issues: translation noise and reduced cultural relevance.
 For example, Global-MMLU \cite{singh2025global} showed that success on MMLU relies heavily on Western-centric concepts, with 28\% of questions requiring culturally sensitive knowledge and 84.9\% of geographically focused questions centered on North America or Europe.
 The lower the resource level of the target language, the more likely it is that machine translation will introduce errors, as translation quality tends to be poorer for such languages.
 This becomes particularly problematic when comparing model performance across multiple languages.
 Even with high-quality human translations, benchmarks may still fall short of providing reliable evaluations unless they are properly localized.
-Research has shown that localized benchmarks that are adapted to the culture and context of the target language correlate better with human preferences than those that are only translated.
-For example, while the EU20 version of MMLU is a direct translation, it lacks cultural adaptation.
-In contrast, language-specific benchmarks such as CMMLU (for Chinese) \cite{li-etal-2024-cmmlu} for Chinese) exhibit a correlation of 0.68 with human judgments, whereas translated versions of the same benchmarks fall significantly lower, reaching only 0.47 to 0.49.
+Research has shown that localized benchmarks that are adapted to the culture and context of the target language correlate better with human preferences than those that are only translated. \citet{wu2025bitterlessonlearned2000} demonstrated that localized benchmarks (such as CMMLU \cite{li-etal-2024-cmmlu} for Chinese) exhibit a correlation of 0.68 with human judgments, whereas translated versions of the same benchmarks fall significantly lower, reaching only 0.47 to 0.49.
 Similarly, \citet{son-etal-2025-kmmlu} introduce KMMLU for Korean and find its Spearman correlation with human model-ranking (0.94) greatly exceeds that of a translated MMLU (0.86).
 This provides a clear statistical confirmation that simply translating evaluation sets is insufficient for capturing true human preference.